epn-vespa/VESPA-CRISM-helper-scripts/mixin-EPN-TAP-2.0/RD/readme.txt

-A test dataset is now online at as TAP service for TOPCAT at http://epn1.epn-vespa.jacobs-university.de/__system__/tap/run/tap
+A test dataset is now online at http://epn1.epn-vespa.jacobs-university.de/__system__/tap/run/tap as TAP service epn_vespa_crism.epn_core

 Note:
 When writing resource descriptor it may be necessary to validate data for imports